Wichita Sex Crime Defense Attorneys

 Our Wichita sex criminal defense lawyers represent men, women, and juveniles facing charges for sex crimes across the state of Kansas in both state and federal court.
 We will vigorously defend your case—on the facts and the law.

-Top Questions About Sex Crime Defense in Kansas
+Frequently Asked Questions About Sex Crime Defense in Kansas

 What does lack of consent mean under Kansas sex offense laws?